naveens01/helm-chart-documentation/cloudflare_.md

 ### ArgoCD Sync
 Ensure all API Control Plane applications (whichever are commited) are synced properly in ArgoCD.

+> [!IMPORTANT]
-> :warning: ArgoCD will automatically sync the changes if the auto-sync option is enabled.
+> ArgoCD will automatically sync the changes if the auto-sync option is enabled.
 DO NOT FORCE SYNC ANY APPLICATION UNLESS ABSOLUTELY REQUIRED.

 Update the encoded certificate and key in your Secret Manager or Key Vault